maurocruz/api/README.md

 # Plinct Api

-Php api for schema.org modelling
+Interface for manipulating data in an SQL database modeled according to schema.org standards.

 **\### UNDER DEVELOPMENT \###**

-API to handle data stored in a database modeled according to schema.org standards

 ## Depedencies
 - composer